Graded supermanifolds and homogeneity: Introduction

-In the final part of the paper, we concentrate on homogeneous symplectic manifolds.
-Symplectic geometry serves as a natural geometric framework for classical mechanics and the integrability of differential equations.
-There are many different generalizations of symplectic geometry to be found in the literature.
+In the final part of the paper, we focus on homogeneous symplectic manifolds.
+Symplectic geometry provides a natural geometric framework for classical mechanics and for the integrability of differential equations.
+Numerous generalizations of symplectic geometry can be found in the literature.
 One non-classical aspect of supergeometry is the existence of odd geometric structures.
-In particular, the category of supermanifolds allows for even and odd contact \cite{Grabowski:2013} and symplectic structures, the latter is widely used in the BV-BRST formalism (see \cite{Khudaverdian:2004,Schwarz:1993,Schwarz:1996}).
-Another interesting concept is that of symplectic N-manifolds of Roytenberg \cite{Roytenberg:2002}, where an explicit description of symplectic forms of degrees 1 and 2 is provided.
-It leads to an effective geometric approach to \emph{Courant algebroids} and the associated geometry.
+In particular, the category of supermanifolds admits both even and odd contact \cite{Grabowski:2013} and symplectic structures; the latter are widely used in the BV--BRST formalism (see \cite{Khudaverdian:2004,Schwarz:1993,Schwarz:1996}).
+Another important concept is that of symplectic N-manifolds introduced by Roytenberg \cite{Roytenberg:2002}, where explicit descriptions of symplectic forms of degrees~1 and~2 are provided.
+This leads to an effective geometric approach to \emph{Courant algebroids} and their associated geometry.

-There are analogs of the Darboux Theorem for general even and odd symplectic forms, see Shander \cite{Shander:1983} and Schwarz \cite{Schwarz:1990,Schwarz:1996}.
-Also in works by Kostant \cite{Kostant:1977} and Rogers \cite{Rogers:2007}, we can find these results for symplectic forms on supermanifolds, however, without detailed proofs.
-The corresponding Darboux local form is more complicated than their purely even counterparts, since wedge-commuting 1-forms could exist.
-In this paper, motivated by the studies of symplectic structures on $\Z_2^n$-manifolds by Bruce and Grabowski \cite{Bruce:2021}, we study homogeneous symplectic structures on homogeneity supermanifolds and examine their local forms, proving the corresponding general graded Darboux Theorem.
+Analogs of the Darboux Theorem for general even and odd symplectic forms can be found in work by Shander \cite{Shander:1983} and Schwarz \cite{Schwarz:1990,Schwarz:1996}.
+Results of this type also appear in works by Kostant \cite{Kostant:1977} and Rogers \cite{Rogers:2007} on symplectic forms on supermanifolds, though without detailed proofs.
+The corresponding local Darboux forms are more complicated than their purely even counterparts, since wedge-commuting $1$-forms may exist.
+In this paper, motivated by the study of symplectic structures on $\Z_2^n$-manifolds by Bruce and Grabowski \cite{Bruce:2021}, we investigate homogeneous symplectic structures on homogeneity supermanifolds and analyze their local forms, proving the corresponding general graded Darboux Theorem.

-Let us stress that our approach to homogeneity, thus graded supermanifolds, is traditional differential geometric: \emph{via} collections of charts with coordinates, glued properly by transition maps.
-We have avoided direct references to sheaves and ringed spaces, which should make our paper accessible also to physicists.
-Readers who prefer standard (even) differential geometry can just skip considering odd coordinates.
+Finally, we emphasize that our approach to homogeneity, and thus to graded supermanifolds, is rooted in traditional differential geometry, namely, in the use of collections of coordinate charts glued together by appropriate transition maps.
+We deliberately avoid direct references to sheaves and ringed spaces, which should make the paper more accessible to physicists.
+Readers who prefer standard (purely even) differential geometry may ignore the odd coordinates.